 This is a proven technique that is usable for a lot of different scenario.
 The torch-on process creates a surface that is perfectly waterproof.
 On top of that, it is puncture-resistant which means you won’t need to worry about any sudden roof leakage.

 As one of the most durable materials in the market, it is able to last more than ten years depending on the number of layers used.
+Furthermore, torch on systems help to reflect harmful sun rays while also being non-water soluble, non-biodegradable and non-carcinogenic.

-Does not require the removal of existing roof
+Does not Require the Removal of Existing Roof

 Different from most waterproof techniques, the torch-on roofing can be applied on current roofs.
 This allows for a speedy process and the special needs of unique cases.
 However, it is most recommended to remove your existing roof so that the torch-on roofing will last longer.

-Disadvantages of the technique
+Disadvantages of the Technique

 Due to the special set of expertise required, torch-on roofing requires waterproofing specialist to carry out the installation.
 This is because it is a tedious process involving multiple layers and a blowtorch.
 Whenever fire is involved, it is always best to leave it to professional as they are trained to manage fire hazard risks.